hop-protocol/docs/smart-contracts/integration.md

 )
 ```

-Note: **Do not set `destinationAmountOutMin` and `destinationAmountOutMin` when sending to L1 because there is no AMM on L1, otherwise the calculated transferId will be invalid and the transfer will be unbondable.** These parameters should be set to `0` when sending to L1.
+Note: **Do not set `destinationAmountOutMin` and `destinationDeadline` when sending to L1 because there is no AMM on L1, otherwise the calculated transferId will be invalid and the transfer will be unbondable.** These parameters should be set to `0` when sending to L1.

 ### L2 hTokens->L2 or L2 hTokens -> L1